← Back to perspectives

 The first step

-You don't need to author your entire operation in a week.
+You do not need to author your entire operation in a week.
 Start with one procedure.
-Pick the one that varies the most between people — the one where you know two workers do it differently and you're not sure which way is right.
+Pick the one that varies the most between people — the one where you know two operators do it differently and you're not sure which way is right.

 Sit down with your best operator.
 Ask them to walk you through exactly what they do, in order.
 Write it down as steps.
 Identify the gates — the moments where a decision gets made or a check gets performed.
 Then put it in a system that enforces those gates and records the results.